FrancesCoronel/personal-website-v3/_posts/2014-12-27-im-a-noob-when-it-comes-to-programming-where-to-now.md

     - web development
 ---

-Here, I’ve compiled a list of 15 great resources I’ve come to learn about over the years of trying to learn how to properly program.
+Here, I've compiled a list of 15 great resources I've come to learn about over the years of trying to learn how to properly program.
 ====================================================================================================================================

-### I still consider myself a *noob* now (I mean, it's only been 3 years!), but I grow more and more comfortable with the idea that I’ve never going to know everything and that aspiring to be a great programmer is the same as aspiring to improve yourself constantly everyday in the art.
-It’s what I love about the field and so I hope this list helps you out in your journey into the realm of digital hieroglyphics (as I like to call it) too.
+### I still consider myself a *noob* now (I mean, it's only been 3 years!), but I grow more and more comfortable with the idea that I've never going to know everything and that aspiring to be a great programmer is the same as aspiring to improve yourself constantly everyday in the art.
+It's what I love about the field and so I hope this list helps you out in your journey into the realm of digital hieroglyphics (as I like to call it) too.

 ------------------------------------------------------------------------